 Alabama made Christmas a legal holiday in 1836, followed by Louisiana and Arkansas in 1838, with Massachusetts finally coming around in 1856.
 In 1870 President Ulysses S. Grant signed into law a bill formally declaring Christmas to be a Federal holiday.

 The old historic neighborhoods in Ipswich look much as they did two or three centuries ago (but much better painted).
-Tasteful holiday wreaths on doors, and candles in the windows suggest that our community, now over 380 years old, is at peace with Christmas.
+Tasteful holiday wreaths decorate doors, candles are in the windows, but in New England you are less likely to see an inflatable Santa in the front yard.

 - Sandys, William (1792-1874): Christmastide, its History, Festivities, and Carols